Olympus E-M10 II vs E-P5

-Both the E-M10 II and the E-P5 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the E-P5 have been discontinued, but can regularly be found used on ebay.
 The E-P5 was replaced by the Olympus E-P7, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Olympus E-P5 Manual.
+Further information on the features and operation of the E-M10 II and E-P5 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Olympus E-P5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M10 II and the Olympus E-P5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.